-- Reduction of Virus Transmission.
+- Reduction of Virus Transmission

-- Identification and Response to Positive Cases.
+- Identification and Response to Positive Cases

 This guidance provides an overarching framework for schools and education settings in Northern Ireland, with the aim of ensuring broad consistency and equity across local areas.
-It has been developed with input from a wide range of sectoral experts, both in the health and education sectors including the Chief Medical Officer and Chief Scientific Adviser and should be read in conjunction with the wider COVID-19 related guidance issued by the Public Health Agency (PHA).

-Risk assessments of individual settings should be undertaken to ensure that health and safety legislation and guidance is fully adhered to.
+Risk assessments of individual settings must be undertaken to ensure that health and safety legislation and guidance is fully adhered to.
 These should be kept simple and accessible.
 It is a legal requirement that employers must consult with the health and safety representative selected by a recognised trade union or, if there isn’t one, a representative chosen by staff.
 As an employer, you cannot decide who the representative will be.
 To support this, the EA has developed good practice risk assessments which have been shared across education settings via existing communication channels.

 Risk Assessments must be reviewed regularly and updated every time there is a significant change in circumstance, including where changes to the DE guidance apply.
-Risk Assessments for schools that are not COVID-specific can be found on the EA website using these links:
+Risk Assessments for schools that are not COVID-specific can be found on the EA website using these links